cmhollins2022/Tone-identifier/mock-up.md

 # Purpose
-This Mock-up will give a brief break-down of the core facets included in the "tone-identifier" mini project.
+A Mock-up to give a brief break-down of the core facets included in the "tone-identifier" mini project.

 ## Functionality and Design Structure:
 The program at its core should be able to...